top of page

 Improved Single-Weapon Fighting

-Prerequisite: Fighter level 12, Single-Weapon Fighting Style
+Prerequisite: Fighter Level 12, Single-Weapon Fighting Style

 You add an additional +2 to your damage when wielding one melee weapon and no other weapons.